 Once you have all the information, it becomes easy to choose the CRM vendor that meets all your CRM needs.
 Introduce the system slowly so that users get comfortable with the new solution without being forced to complete a job.

-It is recommended that you communicate extensively within your organization on the exact benefits of CRM for your company and gradually it will surface whether CRM software is the right solution for your company needs or you should go for something other than CRM.
+It is recommended that you communicate extensively within your organization on the exact benefits of CRM for your company.
+This will help determine whether CRM software is the right solution for your company's needs, or if you should go for something other than CRM.